Introduction

 6. Use a Filter Solution for DNS Traffic

-Through a DNS traffic filter, you can expand and improve your phishing prevention protocols.
+You can expand and improve your phishing prevention protocols through a DNS traffic filter.
 This is the best approach to get top-tier protection against malicious and infected links.
 The DNS traffic filter tool gives organizations a better chance to withstand cyber attacks that try to extract sensitive data.

 7. Learn to Spot Phishing Attacks

-Generally, employees should not click or respond to any messages that influence them to take a specific action right away.
+Generally, employees should not click or respond to any messages that influence them to take a specific action immediately.
 Most phishing attacks create a sense of immediacy and influence fear to extract information from end-users.
 In a practical sense, it could be a message from your bank threatening to freeze your bank account unless you share your account number.

 When You Detect a Potential Phishing Attack